Skip to contents

 The function episodes_of_care() links together hospitalizations with acute care transfers into unique episodes of care.
 For each hospitalization (genc_id), the function returns the corresponding: patient_id_hashed, time_to_next_admission, time_since_last_admission, AT_in_coded, AT_out_coded, AT_in_occurred, AT_out_occurred, epicare.

-• Coded Transfers (AT_in_coded, AT_out_occurred): A coded acute care transfer refers to hospital coding of acute care transfers based on the DAD Institution From and Institution To fields.
-Specifically, a hospitalization has a coded transfer-in AT_in_coded==T, if institution_from_type=='AT' or acute_transfer_in=='AT', vice versa for coded transfer out.
+• Coded Transfers (AT_in_coded, AT_out_coded): A coded acute care transfer refers to hospital coding of acute care transfers based on DAD institution_from and institution_to fields.
+Specifically, a hospitalization has a coded transfer-in (AT_in_coded = T), if the lookup_transfers table lists institution_from_type_mns == 'AT' for a given genc_id (and AT_out_coded = T if institution_to_type_mns == 'AT').

-• Occurred Transfers (AT_in_occurred, AT_out_occurred): An acute care transfer is assumed to have occurred (AT_in_occurred==T, AT_out_occurred==T) if either of the following criteria are met:
+• Occurred Transfers (AT_in_occurred, AT_out_occurred): An acute care transfer is assumed to have occurred (AT_in_occurred = T, AT_out_occurred = T) if either of the following criteria are met:

-• Episode of Care (epicare): An episode of care refers to all contiguous inpatient hospitalizations admitted to any medical or intensive care service within the GEMINI network.
-Contiguous inpatient hospitalizations are defined based on occurred transfers (AT_in_occurred==T or AT_out_occurred==T).
+• Episode of Care (epicare): An episode of care refers to all contiguous inpatient hospitalizations within the GEMINI network.
+Contiguous inpatient hospitalizations are defined based on occurred transfers (AT_in_occurred == T or AT_out_occurred == T).
 Episodes involving inter-facility transfers are linked regardless of diagnosis.
-By default, episodes of care are computed on all hospitalizations in the admdad table.
-See Section 3.4 and function documentation for options to compute epicare using a user specified cohort.

 The flowchart below shows how epicares are built: